engellab/ActivationMattersRNN/README.md

 ### How to run the analysis
+Modify the config variables in config/task folders, so that the path-variables point towards the correct folders.

 The dataset containing top 30 networks for each of the architectural class are stored in `data/RNN_datasets`.